Chicago on the Cheap Neighborhood Guide: New Eastside.

 LakeShore East Park: This “hidden” park is owned by the Chicago Park District but is funded by the area developer Magellan.
 It has a small children’s play area and an enclosed dog park and benches and water features for lounging (in summer).

 Access to the River Walk When you exit the glass enclosed escalators behind Mariano’s walk across the park (see map).
 You will walk under lower and upper Wacker Drive (the City Auto Pound will be on the right) through a hole in the fence (yes really) and you will be on the River Walk.
 Once you enter the river walk if you turn right you will merge with the Lakefront Trail.
+Access closed due to construction.
 Eating and Drinking along the River Walk.

 Access to the Lakefront Trail.
 This is trickier.
 When you exit the glass enclosed escalators behind Mariano’s turn right.
 Walk along the sidewalk until it curves left.
 Look for an opening under Harbor Drive and walk through toward Lake Shore Drive.
 There is an underpass under LSD that takes you to the Lakefront Trail near Friendship on the Lake.